TrelisResearch/BASIC-inference/evals/README.md

 - [x] Create a simple chatbot command line interface (to which I could add retrieval or other techniques).
 - [x] Log traces to Braintrust.
 - [x] Define an evaluation dataset consisting of questions and answers.
 Done in Braintrust.
     - [x] Explore different evaluation types, e.g. criterion based versus factuality based.
 Works fine, although datasets seem to always require `input` and `expected` values, rather than `criteria`.
+This seems to be because I changed the expectations for the ClosedQA scorer and that stuck.
     - [ ] Allow the evaluation dataset to be expanded/augmented with production data.
-- [ ] Evaluate the chatbot on the dataset.
+- [x] Evaluate the chatbot on the dataset.
-    - [ ] This requires abstracting the pipeline such that it may be used in the command line interface OR for evaluations.
+    - [x] Abstract the pipeline such that it may be used in the command line interface OR for evaluations.

+## Project Structure

+- `pipeline.py` - Core chat completion logic and Braintrust integration
+- `touch_rugby_bot.py` - Command line interface
+- `config.py` - Configuration settings for model and evaluations
+- `run_evals.py` - Evaluation script using Braintrust datasets and scorers

 ## Features